 How to Borrow

-Kiva’s unique crowdfunding model helps business owners access loans with the help of their community.
+Kiva’s unique community-backed model helps business owners access loans with the help of their communities.
 (Nonprofits with earned income streams are eligible for Kiva loans, too.)

 Kiva determines the loan amount based on many factors, including finances, social media presence, and quality of narrative.
 Kiva loans can be used for many different business expenses.
 It’s up to you, the business owner, to put the loan to its best use.